-Berkshire Hathaway Inc. (A) agreed to pay $142 million for Media General Inc. (MEG)’s newspapers including the Richmond Times-Dispatch as Warren Buffett bets community-focused publications will weather an advertising slump.
+Berkshire Hathaway Inc. (A:US) agreed to pay $142 million for Media General Inc. (MEG:US)’s newspapers including the Richmond Times-Dispatch as Warren Buffett bets community-focused publications will weather an advertising slump.

 Berkshire will also provide Media General a $400 million term loan with an interest rate of 10.5 percent, the Richmond, Virginia-based newspaper company said today in a statement.
 The deal includes all of the company’s newspapers except for the Tampa, Florida, group, which is being sold separately, according to the statement.